 Truffles grow well in some parts of the United States as well in parts of Europe.

 Where do truffles grow in the US?
-They tend to grow best in the Mid-Atlantic region.
-The most popular areas for growing truffles are North Carolina, South Carolina, Maryland, Delaware, Tennessee, and Virginia.
+They tend to grow best in the Mid-Atlantic region which generally falls within USDA hardiness zones 5 through 8.
+Some popular areas for growing truffles are North Carolina, South Carolina, Maryland, Delaware, Tennessee, and Virginia.

 With it’s moist conditions and above average rainfall, the Pacific Northwest has areas where truffles grow, but they are known as a lesser version of the coveted European-grown white truffles.

 These climate zones provide a general guideline, but successful truffle cultivation also depends on specific conditions to grow.
 These include microclimate conditions, proper soil with the right pH, the temperature, and tree “partners” (ideally planted with oak trees and hazelnut trees).

 Where do truffles grow in other parts of the world?
 Truffles grow well in the Mediterranean.
 Places like France, Spain, Italy, Greece all have truffle varieties that grow in their area.
 Areas in Northern Africa and the Middle East grow desert truffles.